-C. Tai Tai is a performance artist based in Chicago, with roots in other parts of the US (New York, California), Taiwan, and Latin America.
+C. Tai Tai is an immigrant artist based in Chicago, with roots in other parts of the US (New York, California), Taiwan, and Latin America.
 Historically, she performed under the name, Tina Wang.

 Tai Tai obtained her BA in dance and psychology at Washington University, and Certificate in contemporary dance performance at the Peridance Capezio Center.
 She has furthered her movement training with other dance (American Dance Festival), yoga asana (Iyengar), and fitness (Strongman) modalities.
 She is currently in the MFA program for Visual Arts at the University of Chicago.

 Her work has been supported by EMERGENYC, Creative Capital's taller para artistas profesionales, The Sable Project, and the NYFA Immigrant Artist Program.
 Her work has been hosted by Judson Church, New York Live Arts, Governor's Island, The Exponential Festival, FiveMyles, Chashasma, Dixon Place, the Immigrant Artist Biennial fundraiser, Nimbus Dance, and Chinatown Soup to name a few.
 Grants from Dance/NYC, California Arts Council, The Foundation for Contemporary Arts, University of Chicago's graduate council and Arts and Science + Culture Initiative have also helped with her art making.

 Involving objects is a way for me to bring to nuance the varying qualities of connection between people and the things around them.
 My work uses densely textured objects to ask questions about the unity of the human body and the life of still objects.
 I investigate how the body can be “discomposed” into object parts and how objects can be fashioned to a person so that the objects appear to have life.
 How does the stuff we use become part of us?
 How do we become mere stuff?
 I question whether creating a meditative atmosphere in performance involving abstract human body movement and objects that hold context of their own in society can be a way to open the imagination of the viewer in how they engage with other objects and people around them.